The Oak Mountain High School Band Program

 Oak Mountain High School is located in north Shelby County, Alabama, and is a suburb of the greater Birmingham area.
 The Oak Mountain community is nestled within the township of Indian Springs Village.
 Built in 1999, the high school serves a population of 1,589 students in grades nine through twelve.
 The band room at Oak Mountain High School is named in honor of Mr. Jim Duren, the founding director at Oak Mountain, who served in this role from 1999 – 2012.
 Now led by Kevin Ownby and Dr. Travis Bender, the Oak Mountain Band program continues a legacy of excellence.

-The Oak Mountain High School “Spirit of Cahaba” Marching Band, a cornerstone of the Fine Arts Department at OMHS, is made up of two hundred and thirty students.
+The Oak Mountain High School “Spirit of Cahaba” Marching Band, a cornerstone of the Fine Arts Department at OMHS, is made up of two hundred and fifty students.
 The “Spirit of Cahaba” performs at all of the high school’s football games as well as two or three marching contests throughout the fall, consistently garnering superior ratings and capturing many of the best in class and best overall awards at these contests.
 Each year, this ensemble marches in the annual Oak Mountain Homecoming Parade.
-The “Spirit of Cahaba” has most recently performed in the National Cherry Blossom Parade (2018) as well as parades at Walt Disney World’s EPCOT (2017) and Magic Kingdom (2020).
+The “Spirit of Cahaba” has most recently performed in the National Cherry Blossom Parade (2018 & 2023) as well as parades at Walt Disney World’s EPCOT (2017) and Magic Kingdom (2020).

 Other instrumental performance opportunities for students at OMHS include the award winning Oak Mountain Wind Ensemble, Symphonic Band, Concert Band, two jazz bands, two percussion ensembles, numerous chamber ensembles, show choir band, and a theatrical orchestra.
 Additional performing arts that operate under the band umbrella include the color guard, winter guard, dance team, and majorettes.